coscyrix/mindbridge/DOCKER_README.md

 ## Volume Mounts

-- `./uploads` is mounted to `/app/uploads` in the server container for file storage
+- `uploads_data` volume is mounted to `/app/uploads` in the server container for file storage
+- This ensures uploaded files persist between container restarts

 ## Network